Official name: Republic of Estonia

 The birth rate in 2011 was 11.0 per 1000 residents while the mortality rate reached 11.4 per 1000 residents.

 Largest ethnic groups: Estonians (69%), Russians (26%), Ukrainians (2%), Belarussians (1%) and Finns (1%).

 The capital of Estonia is Tallinn (439 517 inhabitants (01.01.2016) or approx. 32% of the total population).

 Other large cities and population (thousands):

-From 1 January 2011 the currency in Estonia is euro.
+As of 1 January 2011, the currency in Estonia is the euro.